Connect with others who understand.

 11. Reduce Swelling

 You may notice swelling in your breast, armpit, arm, or hand during radiation therapy.
-This is commonly caused by lymphedema — a buildup of lymph fluid.
-Lymph nodes usually clear this fluid, but they may be removed with axillary (underarm) surgery and sometimes become damaged by radiation therapy.
+This is commonly caused by lymphedema.
+Lymph nodes usually clear this fluid, but they may be removed with axillary (underarm) surgery, and sometimes become damaged by radiation therapy.

-Lymphedema usually starts gradually and can be treated.
-Let your health care team know right away if you notice any swelling of your hand or arm.
+Lymphedema usually starts gradually and can often be treated.
+Let your healthcare team know right away if you notice any swelling in your hand or arm.

 • Exercising regularly to strengthen your muscles